 Simple English definitions for legal terms

-Read a random definition: hiring hall
+Read a random definition: reasons for allowance

 The parental-superior-rights doctrine is a principle that says a child should usually stay with their parent if they are fit to take care of them, instead of someone else.
 This is called the parental-preference doctrine.
 However, if it is proven that it is better for the child to be with someone else, then the preference can be changed.
 This is called the best interests of the child.